grozafry/ProductURLCrawler/Readme.md

 - Rate limiting on certain e-commerce platforms can affect crawl speed
 - Some modern anti-bot systems might detect and block the crawler

-########

-1. regex

-2. Look for e-commerce specific terms like "Add to Cart", "Buy Now", "Price", "Reviews".

-3. Product pages are typically deeply nested in the site's hierarchy (home → category → product).
-Category pages have many child links, but product pages have few.
-Graph Representation: Represent the entire site as a graph, and product pages are typically leaf nodes in this graph.

-4. llm